eea/eionet.contreg/README.md

      and run the query manually to virtuoso server.
      In this case  where this error occurs, we were passing null value to an integer not null column.

+## 11. Enable EEA template for SDS
+* Set property config.useEeaTemplate=true
+* For local deployment in the directory that is declared in property config.app.home, create folder eeaTemplate and inside that folder copy the following files: footer.html, header.html, required_head.html